 This is about doing things that will bring about a positive outcome and this will generate any of our four happy hormones.
 The action of doing something and getting this outcome will particularly help to bring about dopamine as this is our internal reward system.
-This is turn then gives us the motivation to take more positive actions.
+This in turn then gives us the motivation to take more positive actions.

 When we feel stressed or anxious though we are unmotivated, and we don’t want to do much.
-The key thing to remind yourself with is that as soon as you start taking positive action, your bodies internal reward system will kick in and motivate us to do it anyway!
+The key thing to remind yourself of is that as soon as you start taking positive action, your bodies internal reward system will kick in and motivate us to do it anyway!